TheHive-Project/CortexDocs/analyzer_requirements.md

 **Configuration Parameters**: _TBD_

 JoeSandbox has both a free and a paid version.

+### PassiveTotal
+**Configuration Parameters**: Username, API Key

+An account with PassiveTotal is required to get an API key.
+You can sign up for an account [here](https://community.riskiq.com/registration).
 ### DNSDB
 **Configuration Parameters**: Server name, API key